uncefact/spec-untp/website/docs/about/Meetings.md

 |2023-12-14|[The meeting focused on revising the structure of Recommendation 49, enhancing communication strategies, inviting contributions, and planning technical content development for implementation, with follow-up actions and scheduling outlined.](#2023-12-14-meeting-summary)| [video](https://us02web.zoom.us/rec/share/gh8BWTuMrZL0TOka76YVHwbZ_ZTIPhCJTn4LJv7YbxhlK4ZOudb24I3J9t9m9zCE.v6Di5lRXOLHSLQMy)|[transcript](../../meetings/2023-12-14-Recording.txt)|
 |2023-11-30| [The meeting focused on refining communication strategies and restructuring Recommendation 49 to align with previous UN recommendations, emphasizing flexibility, implementability, and stakeholder engagement.](#2023-11-30-meeting-summary)|[video](https://us02web.zoom.us/rec/share/3QJpW_xq7ljVf5UTWKtz_gCYrTO6cP5ZlsNZKhNccA0bY9iSfPcaFP6crO7jlFg.uotFEZa-l-bUgyI9)|[transcript](../../meetings/2023-11-30-Recording.txt)|

+## 2024-08-01 Meeting Summary

+**Date:** August 1, 2024

+**Speakers:**
+- **Steve** (Host)
+- **Martin Pompery** (Speaker 2)
+- **Zach** (Speaker 3)
+- **Christophe** (Speaker 4)
+- **Virginia** (Speaker 5)
+- **Nancy** (Speaker 6)
+- **Phil** (Speaker 7)
+- **Juliet** (Speaker 8)

+**Key Points:**

+1. **Introduction and Attendance:**
+   - Steve began the meeting, noting the recording and summary availability.
+   - Martin Pompery introduced himself as a co-founder of the SINA Foundation, focusing on carbon transparency protocols with the World Business Council for Sustainable Development.

+2. **Business Case for the UNTP:**
+   - Steve presented an initial contribution to the business case for the UNTP, highlighting the costs and benefits for potential implementers.
+   - The business case was divided into three parts:
+     - Costs and benefits for individual supply chain actors or regulators.
+     - Costs and benefits for communities.
+     - Reporting the value and cost of implementations for benchmarking.

+3. **Feedback on Business Case:**
+   - Christophe agreed with the categories but questioned the final product's specificity.
+   - Virginia emphasized the need for cost-benefit arguments for public authorities and not-for-profits.
+   - Nancy noted the importance of differentiating between pilot and long-term participation.

+4. **Emissions and Circularity Performance in Digital Product Passports:**
+   - Steve discussed adding emissions and circularity performance to digital product passports.
+   - Emissions performance would include high-level carbon footprint data with scope and reference standards.
+   - Circularity performance would measure linear flow index and utility, reflecting recycled content and product durability.

+5. **Challenges and Considerations:**
+   - Martin and Christophe highlighted the complexity and variability in measuring carbon footprints.
+   - Zach questioned the governance structure for adding summary boxes and emphasized aligning with sustainable development goals.
+   - The balance between simplicity for ease of implementation and the need for detailed, reliable data was a recurring theme.

+6. **Future Steps:**
+   - Agreement to merge the initial business case content and continue refining it.
+   - Continued deliberation on representing frameworks like the Pathfinder Framework in digital product passports.
+   - Emphasis on simplicity to encourage voluntary adoption while ensuring reliable and comparable data.

+**Action Items:**
+- Steve to merge the initial business case contribution and iterate based on feedback.
+- Further discussion on the appropriate level of detail for emissions and circularity performance in digital product passports.
+- Consideration of additional examples and practical applications to test the proposed structures.

+**Next Meeting:**
+- Focus on refining the business case and exploring practical examples of implementing the digital product passport framework.

+**Conclusion:**
+The meeting concluded with acknowledgment of valuable feedback and a commitment to ongoing collaboration to achieve a balanced and implementable framework.

 ## 2024-07-25 Meeting Summary